- Tullin ohjeet

 Certificates

-CUS number
+CUS code

 Packages

-Provide the package details.In the first column, select the code that indicates the kind of packages.
+Provide the package details.
 A package refers to a unit that can’t be divided without first undoing the packing.

+In the field “Number of packages”, enter the number of invidual packages.
+If the goods are unpacked, provide the number of items.
+This information doesn’t need to be provided where goods are in bulk.
 If a package contains several goods items, enter one (1) as the number of packages in the details of at least one of the goods items.
 In the details of the other goods items in the same package, enter zero (0) as the number of packages.

 If there are several kinds of packages for the goods, provide them on separate rows.
-A new row will be displayed when you click ”+Add package”.
+A new row will be displayed when you click on ”+Add package”.

 Previous documents